 There are many more archetypes like the activist, adventurer, advocate, angel, artist, athlete, caregiver, child, citizen, companion, detective, dreamer, engineer, entertainer, entrepreneur, gambler, generalist, guardian, hedonist, idealist, innovator, judge, liberator, matchmaker, maverick, mentor, networker and the orphan.

-Some brand mentor archetypes I have developed are listed below.
+Some brand mentor archetypes and slogans I have developed are listed below.